tfourj/immich-public-proxy/README.md

 If the shared link has expired or any of the assets have been put in the Immich trash, it will not return those.

+All incoming data is validated and sanitised, and anything unexpected is simply dropped with a 404.

 ## Additional configuration

 There are some additional configuration options you can change, for example the way the gallery is set up.